alexfernandez/inits/README.md

 ### stopOnError

-If set to `true` (or any other truthy value), if a callback in any phase returns an error the phase will stop.
+If set to `true` (or any other truthy value), if a task in any phase returns an error the phase will stop.
 If `false` errors will just be logged (if configured).
 Default: `false`.

 ### maxTaskTimeSec

-If any callback takes more than this number of seconds, a warning will be shown on the log.
+If any task takes more than this number of seconds, a warning will be shown on the log.
 Default: 10.